FreektenDoesschate/ECT-UP/README.md

 ## Preprocessing

 The goal is to perform uniform preprocessing for all modalities across datasets.
-Click [here](UP-preprocessing) for a detailed description of the preprocessing steps taken.
-For each modality we provide code that was used for preprocessing and example texts for your manuscript.
+Click [here](UP-preprocessing) for a detailed description, code, and status of the preprocessing steps taken.
+We also provide example texts for your manuscript.

 ## Quality Control (QC)